Wembley Central rail crash: Incident

 Shortly after 18:00 a Freightliner train, 4D62, the 16:00 from Willesden to Holyhead consisting of locomotives 86006 and 85035 hauling 20 loaded Freightliner wagons was signalled from a goods line on to the Down Slow line just to the south of Wembley Central station.
-The train attempted to negotiate the crossovers that led from the goods line to the Down Slow line when its eleventh wagon was struck by an eight-car electric multiple-unit passenger train, 2A85, the 17:54 from London Euston to Bletchley, consisting of two 4-car Class 310 electric multiple-units.
+The train was negotiating the crossovers that led from the goods line to the Down Slow line when its eleventh wagon was struck by an eight-car electric multiple-unit passenger train, 2A85, the 17:54 from London Euston to Bletchley, consisting of two 4-car Class 310 electric multiple-units.
 The resulting impact led to the deflection of the passenger train to its left towards the adjacent Fast lines with the remaining coaches derailed and overturned onto their sides apart from the rearmost coach.

 Emergency services were quickly called to the scene and arrived within twelve minutes.
 The resulting collision caused damage to track, signalling and overhead line equipment with the debris blocking all main lines into and out of Euston.
 Three passengers died, with a further seventeen passengers, including the driver of the passenger train, taken to a nearby hospital, with two detained.
 One detained passenger was released on 15 October and the other on 1 November.